Water and Wastewater Program Background

 and Recommended Water and Wastewater Projects Funding Policy

 were products of the work plan.
-These documents helped to establish a method for gathering requests from communities in need of assistance from the county.
-They also established procedures that the county will follow in providing financial support to communities that have been prioritized.
+These documents helped to establish a method for gathering requests from communities in need of assistance from the county, and established procedures that the county would follow in providing support to communities that have been prioritized.

 The Loudoun County Water and Wastewater Program will accept applications

-for county assistance with community wastewater projects from January 1 to March 31, 2017.
+for county assistance with community water and wastewater projects from January 1 to March 31, 2018.
 Additional information can be found at www.loudoun.gov/waterprojects

 or by contacting Scott Fincham, Loudoun County Environmental Program Specialist, at 703-771-5520 or by email